unfoldedRoses/webpack4-working-boilerplate/README.md

-this is webpack 4 boilerplate for transpailing js code with webpack cli setting
+this is webpack 4 boilerplate for transpiling js code with webpack cli setting

 however clone repo n say: NPM i